cherche/lights-out/README.md

 - [ ] Add keyboard controls
   - Either certain keys being bound to tiles (QWE-ASD-ZXC) or
   - Single tile is selected at a time, and arrow keys or WASD can be used to move the selector.
 Perhaps Enter or Space will be used to press it.
-- [ ] Add some sort of metric to further engage players
+- [ ] Add some metrics to further engage players
   - Counter for unlocked messages
-  - Add timer?
+  - Timer and best time
+  - Number of perfect runs (no double presses)
+    - Ratio relative to total
 - [ ] Add favicons for all platforms
 - [ ] Add social buttons
   - Perhaps on the same screen as the win message?